artefactop/ecomponent/README.md

 The use of `app` instead of `mod` is only recommended when a state should be kept between requests.
 Be careful with this, because the use of `app` could generate a bottleneck.

+###resend IQs

+When ecomponent send an IQ to the server tracks for a reply (else you use `false` in `reply` param for `send` function).
+If the reply is not received in a configured time, ecomponent resend the reply again.

+This resend is made by the `timem` module and the configuration param is `request_timeout`, in seconds.
+The default value for retries is 10 (seconds).

 ###server configuration

 You can configure only one server to connect through XMPP, several connections (each one with its own id) or shared connections (connections through another node in the cluster).